ACBLmerge Logo

 dll.hC++ header file for compilation of ddsolver.cpp

-The seven files colored blue are required to use the full functionality of the application.
-The second set of files is the documentation for running ACBLmerge, i.e. what you are reading now.
+The nine files marked in blue are required to use the full functionality of the application.
+The mac-os-x folder (also in blue) is required for full functionality on Mac OS X. The second group of files is the documentation for running ACBLmerge, i.e. what you are reading now.

 The ACBLmergeReport.png and ACBLmergeLogo.png files explain the ACBLmerge reporting features to bridge players.
 By default the “Explanation of Features” link in each HTML file created ACBLmerge will point to the copy of these files on the La Jolla Unit website.
 However, if you wish to keep users on your website, place these two files on your website in the same folder, and link to your website’s copy of ACBLmergeReport.htm from each ACBLmerge generated webpage using the -hurl command line option.